unrealcv/unrealcv.github.io/_pages/cvpr17demo.md

 ---
 layout: single
 permalink: /cvpr17demo
+title: UnrealCV - CVPR 17 Demo
 ---

-# UnrealCV - CVPR 17 Demo

 Welcome to the CVPR17 demo page of UnrealCV.
 This page contains what you saw in our demo station.

-Our demo includes video and live-demo.
+Our demo time is 07/22 Morning 10:30 - 12:30 and Afternoon 15:00 - 17:00.
+Please share this link with your friends if you like our demo.

 The videos and live demos are within these categories